Small Ideas Create BIG Impacts!

 According Robin Pittman, MS, MCHES Family Life Senior Director over 8,600 children and adults participate in family life programs each year in the Poe Center.

 Introduced as creative and strategic partner, our company was tasked with creating a product that would serve as a visual reminder of the education topics covered in the teaching theater.
 The product needed to be low-cost, due to the large volume of students that visit the center.
 It was also important the product have the flexibility to travel with students through their day.
-It was also important to capture the partnership between Poe and AmeriHealth with this education medium.
+It was also important to capture the partnership between Poe and AmeriHealth with this educational product medium.

-Because an ameba can alter its shape, it represented for teens and pre- teens the state of flux associated with puberty.
+Because an ameba can alter its shape, it represented the state of flux associated with puberty.
 Teens navigate the changes in their own body and mind as they mature.
-Educational programming helps shape their understanding around the impact of their current choices on their future health.

 Julie stated, " Our health plan was considering ways to reinforce our existing relationship with the Poe Center that could serve as a reminder of what students are learning.
 We worked with Promotional Partners, considering options that would appeal to a fairly wide age range – from 4 th graders through high schoolers – and settled on a zipper tag because it is small enough to tag onto a backpack or lanyard easily, and with the unique shape, might even be a fidget toy.
 Giving students something they are likely to keep in a visible place, rather than stuffed in a drawer, allows more opportunities not only for brand visibility, but for recall of their visit to Poe. "